ACSanders/beyond-churn/README.md

 * budget-constrained intervention strategies
 * causal decision-making

-The emphasis is not on building the largest collection of algorithms.
+The emphasis is not on building the largest possible collection of algorithms.

 The goal is to understand how predictive performance, causal estimation, and decision quality differ.

 ## Central idea

-A useful way to think about the project is:
+A useful way to think about the project is as three related but distinct problems.

 ### Prediction

 Estimate:

-[
+$$
 P(\text{churn} \mid X)
-]
+$$

 This answers: